2021 CTO Accelerator

 CTO has adopted the SAFE Note (Simple Agreement for Future Equity), which is a standard document created by the Y Combinator accelerator, revised in 2018, and widely used throughout the startup ecosystem.
 You can read more about it here.

 CTO uses the "Discount, No Cap" version, unmodified from the Y Combinator site.
-For our prize, CTO uses a “0% discount”, meaning there is no discounted pricing owed to CTO at your next round financing.
-In addition, unlike typical convertible notes, there is no interest rate, no capped valuation, no expiration and no expectation of many other rights, for example board seats.
-All these terms are more favorable to you, the entrepreneur, than typical investors would accept.
+For our prize, CTO uses a “0% discount”, meaning there is no discounted pricing owed to CTO at your next round of financing.
+In addition, unlike typical convertible notes, there is no interest rate, no capped valuation, no expiration, and no expectation of many other rights, for example, board seats.
+All these terms are more favorable to you, the entrepreneur than typical investors would accept.